janaSunrise/any-funder/README.md

 # Any funder

-Decentralized sponsorship and funding app for anyone. ✨
+Decentralized sponsorship for everyone ✨

 ## 📚 Project walkthrough